wp-plugins/akeebabackupcore/readme.txt

 7. Want to automate your backups?
 Akeeba Backup will give you step by step instructions, specific to your site.

 == Changelog ==

+= 1.3.4 =
+* ANGIE: Improve memory efficiency of the database engine
+* Switching the default log level to All Information and Debug
+* CORE version; ALICE, automated backup issue resolution
+* CORE version; CLI scripts to schedule backups and check for failed scheduled backups
+* CORE version; Import backups already on the server
+* CORE version; Additional archivers; Direct FTP, Direct SFTP, JPS, ZIP (via ZipArchive)
+* CORE version; Additional fine-tuning options
+* CORE version; Integrated restoration
+* CORE version; Send archives by Email, FTP, SFTP
+* Support utf8mb4 in CRON jobs
+* [LOW] Desktop notifications for backup resume showed "%d" instead of the time to wait before resume
+* [LOW] Push notifications should not be enabled by default
+* [MEDIUM] Dropbox integration would not work under many PHP 5.5 and 5.6 servers due to a PHP issue.
+Workaround applied.
+* [HIGH] Restoring on MySQL would be impossible unless you used the MySQL PDO driver

 = 1.3.3 =
 * Packaging error leading to immediate backup failure